rcarrascosps/javawindowscertificate/README.md

 In this repository you will find the class com.sps.Tester, which basically loads Windows-Root keystore, and then calls https://www.google.com.

-In line 30 and 31 we are loading Windows Certificate Store:
+In line 30 and 31 (com.sps.Tester) we are loading Windows Certificate Store:

 ```
         KeyStore ks = KeyStore.getInstance("WINDOWS-ROOT");